Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 Graphic abbreviations

-The use of graphic abbreviations in a conversation can be assessed as a speech error or irony, which may be appropriate only in certain circumstances.
+The use of graphic abbreviations in a conversation can be assessed as a speech error or irony, which may only be appropriate in certain circumstances.

-Names and patronymics
+First names and patronymics

 Orthoepic norms of the Russian language also regulate the pronunciation of names and patronymics.
 Note that the use of patronymics is typical only for our language.
 In Europe, such a concept does not exist at all.

-How to pronounce borrowed words
+How to pronounce loanwords

 Orthoepic norms of the Russian language also regulate the rules of pronunciation foreign words.
 This is due to the fact that in a number of cases the laws of the use of Russian words are violated in borrowed ones.
-For example, the letter "o" in unstressed syllables is pronounced the same as if it were in a strong position: oasis, model.
+For example, the letter “o” in unstressed syllables is pronounced the same way as if it were in a strong position: oasis, model.

 Accentological norm

-• provides for a change in the etymology (meaning) of the word (meli - meli, Atlas - atlas);
+• provides for a change in the etymology (meaning) of the word (melI - meli, Atlas - atlas);

 • allows you to change morphological features words (pines - pines).